How Does a DEVELOPER See Testers

 6. What ratio of automated - manual testing do you consider to be ideal?

-7. Is is true or is it just a myth that developers and testers are like cats and dogs?
+7. Is it true or is it just a myth that developers and testers are like cats and dogs?

-8. And how do you make the relationship between developers and testers be healthy?
+8. And how do you make the relationship between developers and testers healthy?

 This is a tough one.
 It depends on their personalities.
-But some general guidelines, which apply not only for devs and tester, but for humans in general.
-Don't blame, condemn or complain.
+But some general guidelines, apply not only to devs and testers but to humans in general.
+Don't blame, condemn, or complain.
 See the situation from the other's point of view.
 Start the conversation on a positive note, see the things you agree on.
 Don't be aggressive, as it will put the other on the defensive and build resentment.
 Build extra work relations (beers, sports).

 9. What advice would you give to a tester willing to write code?

-First of all you need to invest time.
+First of all, you need to invest time.
 Read a basic programming book to understand the concepts.
 Do some tutorials.
 Find a tester who has made this transition and ask for guidance.
 Spend more time with a developer and ask questions.
 See if writing code is for you or not.
-Remember in order to be good at something you need to like doing it first.
+Remember to be good at something you need to like doing it first.

 Photo credit: James Pond on Unsplash